galamo/91-react-expenses/readme.md

 email: `dev@gmail.com`
 password: `dev1234`

 # Ex 31/5 Class

 1. create new component systemPreferences
 2. The component will present header "System preferences" (ONLY HEADER)
 3. apply lazy loading on systemPreferences component

+# Homework

+1. apply the `WithLoading` on Login button
+2. understand what is useImageLoading